Soon after Little Man entered my life, one of my friends sent me a video that so perfectly

 I feel that strongly for a few reasons.
 1) Last time I checked, my foster son was a real child.
 I know we have some pretty convincing dolls out there these days, but I am fairly confident he’s the real deal.
 2) Although my son may not be “mine” biologically, he is “mine” for the time being.
 3) Because he is both a real child and my son, I would never consider caring for him “practice”- at least not any more than another parent would consider her/his first child practice.

 He’s my son, not a high school homes economics flour bag project, and I will treat him just like I will treat any other children I have in the future.
 Sure, I will probably (hopefully) learn things along the way that will improve my parenting.
 (Such is the burden of a first child.)
 But Little Man is not a test run or an experiment.
-He is a real, flesh and blood child, and how I parent him right now matters for
+He is a real, flesh and blood child, and how I parent him right now matters for years to come.

 Like most parents, I don’t take that responsibility lightly.